Atticus29/dataJitsu/specs.md

 - [ ] Add test for starting and stopping an annotation
 - [ ] Have logout reload the page and/or resetAll from the tracker
 - [ ] Add date annotated to move in match
+- [ ] Make the match card display more info. (including date)
+- [ ] Add was this a successful attempt functionality

 # TODO low priority
 - [ ] Remove match and annotation rating from matchDeets because they live elsewhere now